The Cheapest Data Plans for Mobile Phones

 Note that after Virgin Mobile, Straight Talk, and T-Mobile, there is a huge drop off in value on other providers plans.

 Metro PCS is not nationwide in coverage and does have roaming charges.
 But they do offer a $40/month plan for 1GB of 4G data (before throttling kicks in), text, and calling.
 With limited coverage and cheaper options available, it’s not the plan I would recommend.

 - No Contract: $40/month, unlimited talk, text, data w/roaming charges.
-Network is limited in size.
-No 3G.
+Network is limited in coverage.
+4G speeds.

 Boost mobile data plans are included as part of an unlimited talk, text, and data plan for $50/mo.
 You can’t get just a data plan with Boost.
 If you have to choose between Boost and Sprints other subsidiary,Virgin Mobile, Boost costs twice as much if you can stay under 300 minutes/month and they both run on the same network.
 The choice seems pretty obvious.

-- No Contract: $40/month, unlimited talk, text, data, no roaming charges.
-3G available with some phones.
+- No Contract: $50/month, unlimited talk, text, data, no roaming charges.
+3G/4G available with some phones.

 Sprint Data Plans

 If you’re looking for straight up cheap mobile data plan only, Sprint is not for you.
 They offer a plan with unlimited data, text, and phone, called Sprint Everything Data, but it rings up at a whopping $80.
 And unlike most mobile networks these days, you can still rack up roaming charges.
 4G or not, Sprint needs to price competitively to what the market is demanding.
 Here’s the breakdown:

-- 2-year contract only: $79.99/month, includes unlimited data, text, and calling.
+- 2-year contract only: $80/month, includes unlimited data, text, and calling.
 Roaming charges applicable.

 AT&T Data Plans:

 Earlier this year, AT&T started an unfortunate trend (for the cost conscious) in the mobile data business of getting rid of unlimited data plans.
-Today, AT&T data plans range from $15/month for a meager 200 MB, and $25/month for 2 MB.
-If you’re not a data hog, their pricing plans might work out in your favor.
-Otherwise, it’s probably not worth the worry about racking up additional charges.
+Today, AT&T data plans range from $40/month for a meager 200 MB + talk/text.
+In my opinion, AT&T has the least affordable data plan options.

 Verizon Data Plans: